-The impulse in consulting and study groups with a focus on sociocracy is to create a new name: dynamic governance, dynamic self-governance, sociocracy 3.0, Circle Forward, etc. All refer to sociocracy with almost no variation except in changing the names use for various principles and practices.
+The impulse in consulting and study groups with a focus on sociocracy is renaming sociocracy: dynamic governance, dynamic self-governance, sociocracy 3.0, Circle Forward, Holacracy, etc. All include sociocracy with almost no variation except in changing the names and vocabulary.

 I’m totally sympathetic with this—”sociocracy” in English isn’t a pleasant word.
 It has this awful “ock” sound in the middle that is harsh and too easily becomes nasal.
 And the association with the word “socialism,” which in the United States is anathema.